-- a.
+a.
 Determine storage facility, processing, and end use locations of all donated foods, including end products processed from donated foods.
 Ascertain the donated food records maintained by the entity and obtain a copy of procedures for conducting the required annual physical inventory.
-Obtain a copy of the annual physical inventory results. - b.
+Obtain a copy of the annual physical inventory results.

+- b.
 Perform analytical procedures and obtain explanation and documentation for unusual or unexpected results.
-Consider the following: - (1) Compare receipts, distributions, losses, and ending inventory of donated foods for the audit period to the previous period.

-- (2) Compare distribution by entity for the audit period to the previous period. - c.
+Consider the following: - (1) Compare receipts, distributions, losses, and ending inventory of donated foods for the audit period to the previous period. - (2) Compare distribution by entity for the audit period to the previous period. - c.
 Ascertain the validity of the required annual physical inventory.
 Consider performing the following steps, as appropriate: - (1) Observe the annual inventory process at selected locations and recount a sample of donated food items. - (2) If the annual inventory process is not observed, select a sample of significant donated foods on hand as of the physical inventory date and, using the donated food records, "roll forward" the balance on hand to the current balance observed. - (3) On a test basis, recompute physical inventory sheets and related summarizations. - (4) Ascertain that the annual physical inventory was reconciled to donated food records.
 Investigate any large adjustments between the physical inventory and the donated food records. - d.
 On a sample basis, test the mathematical accuracy of the donated food records and related summarizations.
 From the donated food records, vouch a sample of receipts, distributions, and losses to supporting documentation.
 Ascertain that activity is properly recorded, including correct quantity, proper period and, if applicable, correct recipient agency.

-The value of donated foods used during a state or recipient agency's fiscal year is considered federal awards expended in accordance with 2 CFR section 200.40, definition of "federal financial assistance," and should be valued in accordance with 2 CFR section 200.502.
+- 1. The value of donated foods used during a state or recipient agency's fiscal year is considered federal awards expended in accordance with 2 CFR section 200.40, definition of "federal financial assistance," and should be valued in accordance with 2 CFR section 200.502.
 Therefore, recipient agencies must determine the value of donated foods used.
-FNS recommends that recipient agencies use the value of donated food delivered to them during the fiscal year being audited for this purpose.
+FNS recommends that recipient agencies use the value of donated food delivered to them during the fiscal year being audited for this purpose. - 2.
+See Assistance Listing 10.000 for additional information regarding to waivers for this program due to COVID-19.

-CFDA 10.566 NUTRITION ASSISTANCE FOR PUERTO RICO
+ASSISTANCE LISTING 10.566 NUTRITION ASSISTANCE FOR PUERTO RICO